 A good option to flatter your midsection can be with a corset style bathing suit.
 What we mean by this is a bathing suit that offers some seams and a bit more structure around the midsection, creating a corset-like look.

-The reason this is flattering to the midsection is because it adds more structure to the area and holds everything into place more than a traditional bathing suit would.
+The reason this is flattering to the midsection is that, it adds more structure to the area and holds everything into place more than a traditional bathing suit would.
 When there are seams in the front of a one piece bathing suit like this it also helps to enhance your shape and creates the illusion of curves.

 Color blocking one piece

-For women over 50, color blocking bathing suits are one of the best ways to minimize your midriffs.
+For women over 50, color-blocking bathing suits are one of the best ways to minimize your midriffs.